Famous Hustlers, Gamblers and Pool Sharks

 of straight pool when straight pool was king, he routinely ran hundreds of

-There are no "losers" on this list, just as there are no losers in Cooperstown
+There are no "losers" on the list above, just as there are no losers in Cooperstown

 or Canton.
 And good cases can be made for any of these

-High Honorable Mentions: Joe "The Butcher" Balsis, Jack "Jersey
+High Honorable Mentions: Joe "The Butcher" Balsis, Jean Balukas, Jack "Jersey

-Jimmy Moore, Alex "The Lion" Pagulayan, Jim "King James" Rempe, Jake
+Jimmy Moore, James "Cisero" Murphy, Alex "The Lion" Pagulayan, Jim "King James" Rempe,

-Shaefer Jr., Frank "The Inexorable Snail" Taberski, Nick Varner
+"the Prodigy" Schaefer Jr., Frank "The Inexorable Snail" Taberski, Alfie Taylor,

 Ironic trivia question:

 Was Harold Worst the best pool shark?
-Some keen observers who saw him play think
+Some keen observers who saw him play thought

 The best pool nickname of all time?
 Frank "The Inexorable Snail" Taberski gets